Akashr-18/Blog-Generator-Gemini/README.md

      ```

 5. **API Key**
-   - Make sure you create a .env file and store your Google API key
+   - Make sure you create a file named .env and store your Google API key

 6. **Run the Project**
    - Start the project by running the appropriate command.